Tu276/nathan_kirimi/README.md

 HTML website Friday June 1O 2020
 feel free to add your name ... please do something of course **
 ## Description
-This is my first IP project i was tasked to create a portofolio landing page
+This is my first IP project i was tasked to create a Portfolio landing page

 ## Known Bugs
 There are no bugs that i know of